timohausmann/quadtree-ts/README.md

 # quadtree-ts 2.0.0-beta.1

-## Please note: this is a beta release.

-**If you experience problems** please [raise an issue](https://github.com/timohausmann/quadtree-ts/issues) and consider using the [simple but battle-tested v1 in the meantime](https://github.com/timohausmann/quadtree-ts/tree/064e56bfd9c3ef2c6ba9fa5f911a4e9cf61493a8) (`npm install @timohausmann/quadtree-ts@1.2.5`).
+This is a fork of lightweight [quadtree-js](https://github.com/timohausmann/quadtree-js) using Typescript and supporting primitives and overall better extensibility.

-This Javascript Quadtree Library can store and retrieve *Rectangles, Circles and Lines* in a recursive 2D Quadtree.
+This Quadtree Library can store and retrieve *Rectangles, Circles and Lines* in a recursive 2D Quadtree.
 Every Quadtree node can hold a maximum number of objects before it splits into four subnodes.
 Objects are only stored on leaf nodes (the lowest level).
 If an object overlaps into multiple leaf nodes, a reference to the object is stored in each node.

-The code was initially based on the Java Methods described on [gamedevelopment.tutsplus.com by Steven Lambert](https://gamedevelopment.tutsplus.com/tutorials/quick-tip-use-quadtrees-to-detect-likely-collisions-in-2d-space--gamedev-374) and underwent some revisions since.

-> Many games require the use of collision detection algorithms to determine when two objects have collided, but these algorithms are often expensive operations and can greatly slow down a game.
-One way to speed things up is to reduce the number of checks that have to be made.
-Two objects that are at opposite ends of the screen can not possibly collide, so there is no need to check for a collision between them.
-This is where a quadtree comes into play.

-## Demos
+## Examples

-* [Simple Demo](https://timohausmann.github.io/quadtree-ts/simple.html) – add static objects and see the Quadtree split
-* [Dynamic Demo](https://timohausmann.github.io/quadtree-ts/dynamic.html) – continuously track moving objects
-* [Many to many Demo](https://timohausmann.github.io/quadtree-ts/many.html) – check all objects against each other
-* [Benchmark v1.2](https://timohausmann.github.io/quadtree-ts/test-10000-1.2.0.html) - Performance test with 10.000 objects
-* [Benchmark v1.1.3](https://timohausmann.github.io/quadtree-ts/test-10000-1.1.3.html) - Performance test with 10.000 objects (old implementation)
+[See examples hosted here](https://timohausmann.github.io/quadtree-ts/examples/simple/) or located in `/docs/examples`.

 ## Install